... These are just some of the questions many first-time or novice clinicians may ask when faced with a complex instance of wound care.

 The aim here is to remove the necrotic tissue until viable tissue is reached and the wound can begin to heal from the base up.

-Debriding products previously mentioned can be used on this category.
+Debriding products previously mentioned can be used in this category.

 Suspected Deep Tissue Injury (Depth Unknown)

-Suspected deep tissue injury (depth unknown): purple/maroon localised area of discoloration of intact skin or blood-filled blister.
+Suspected deep tissue injury (depth unknown): purple/maroon localised area of discolouration of intact skin or blood-filled blister.
 May develop thin blister or eschar over dark wound bed.

 Although there are many types of leg ulcers, the most common are venous, followed by arterial, and then mixed venous arterial.